 When you start searching for financial advisors, you likely heard the terms, fee-based, fee-only and commission based.
 These are the three ways financial professionals are paid.
 What does each of these terms mean?
 Today I’m clearing up the confusion!
-Forms of Payment for Financial Advisors First, let’s look at fee-only.
+Fee-only Advisors First, let’s look at fee-only.
 Basically, you pay the advisor and not someone else.
 Perhaps you pay them to perform a service, like developing a financial plan for you.
 You could pay them hourly.
 If they manage assets for you, their pay is a percentage of those assets.
 Or maybe you just simply pay them a retainer fee.
 Fee-based advisors get their money directly from you the client.
-Next, you have fee-based advisors.
+Fee-based Advisors Next, you have fee-based advisors.
 That’s a little more tricky.
 Sometimes their pay is fee-only and sometimes their pay is directly from a company.
 So when they sell a product, they receive a commission from the product.
-For example, if they sell a stock, they get a commission from that stock.
-Perhaps they sell you a variable life or annuity to you then they get a commission from the company.
-A fee-based person is in the middle, either fee-based or receiving a commission.
-Finally, there are the […]
+For example, […]